 Satisfactory completion of either a research project, which is detailed in the Graduate Student Handbook, OR successful completion of written and oral comprehensive examinations.

 Essential functions include the knowledge and skills required to function in the many and varied clinical situations and with the diversity of clients served in the practice of speech-language pathology.
 These functions include five areas: sensory-observational, communication, motor, intellectual-cognitive and behavioral-social.
 These areas are detailed in the Graduate Student Handbook.

 A maximum of 6 hours of graduate credit from another regionally accredited institution may be transferred toward a master's degree in speech-language pathology.

 American Speech-Language-Hearing Association Accreditation

 The graduate program in speech-language pathology at Saint Xavier University is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association, 220 Research Boulevard, #310, Rockville, MD 20850, 800-498-2071 or 301-296-5700.
 Students who complete the program and meet certification standards are eligible to apply for the Certificate of Clinical Competence in speech-language pathology from ASHA.

 State of Illinois Educator Licensure

-Students who wish to satisfy Illinois State Board of Education requirements for a Professional Educator License with an Endorsement in Speech-Language Pathology: Non-Teaching must complete the approved program of general and professional education requirements and pass a test of basic skills accepted by ISBE and the appropriate test of content knowledge.
+Students who wish to satisfy Illinois State Board of Education requirements for a Professional Educator License with an Endorsement in Speech-Language Pathology: Non-Teaching must complete the approved program of general and professional education requirements and pass the appropriate test of content knowledge.